-> The inventory journals in Microsoft Dynamics 365 for Finance and Operations are used to post physical inventory transactions of various types, such as the posting of issues and receipts, inventory movements, the creation of bills of materials (BOMs), and the reconciliation of physical inventory.
+The inventory journals in Supply Chain Management are used to post physical inventory transactions of various types, such as the posting of issues and receipts, inventory movements, the creation of bills of materials (BOMs), and the reconciliation of physical inventory.
 All these inventory journals are used in a similar way, but they are divided into different types.

-> Types of inventory journals
+Types of inventory journals

 The following types of inventory journals are available:

 - Item arrival

 When you use an inventory movement journal, you can add cost to an item when you add inventory, but you must manually allocate the additional cost to a particular general ledger account by specifying a general ledger offset account when you create the journal.
 This inventory journal type is useful if you want to overwrite the default posting accounts.